 Our staff is committed to helping you find amplification within your price range.
 We also offer financing, if needed.
 Costs of hearing aids are in a wide range depending upon the number of processors and features.
 Over a five year period, the cost can range from $1.00 to $4.00 per day for a set of hearing aids with an average of $2.00 per day.

 Once the information is in the brain, it is “processed” through both sides.
 This “binaural” interaction allows us to detect sounds from both sides, distinguish a variety of sounds, discriminate speech more clearly and provides better clarity in difficult listening situations such as in noise.
 Binaural hearing provides our brain with signals from both ears allowing for a better sound “picture.”
 When using only one ear, one will note difficulty with the localization of sound, hearing speech originating from the other side, and processing information in complex listening situations with high levels of background noise, such as restaurants.

-Facts about Hearing Aids
+Facts About Hearing Aids

-hearing aids help get you back into enjoying your favorite activities
+Hearing aids improve your quality of life and help get you back to enjoying your favorite activities

 Everyone is entitled to a trial period to ensure maximum benefit

-Two hearing aids allow for better reception of soft spoken words and
+Two hearing aids allow for better reception of soft spoken words and enhanced background noise reduction